 Current Research (In-progress)

-• “Abandoning the fraught concept of rapist
+“Abandoning the fraught concept of rapist"

-In this paper, I offer an account of what I argue is the predominant concept of rapist, according to which being a rapist is inextricably intertwined with being a more general ‘moral monster’ (Jenkins 2017; Kenyon 2024; O’Hara 2012; Yap 2017).
-Understanding instances of rape and other sexualized violence through the caricaturized concept of rapist makes violent sex often unintelligible for victims, perpetrators, and onlooking communities alike, though the nature of the harms to each of these groups certainly varies.
-I proceed to argue that the concept of rapist is so worrisomely culturally and racially loaded that it ought not be reconfigured or ‘ameliorated’ (Haslanger 2000, 2006), as any revised concept(s) of rapist threatens to revive current racist and caricaturizing connotations of the label.
+ABSTRACT: In this paper, I argue that the concept of rapist is so worrisomely culturally and racially loaded that it ought not be reconfigured or ‘ameliorated’ (Haslanger 2000, 2006), as any revised concept(s) of rapist threatens to revive current racist and caricaturizing connotations of the label.
 In order to make my argument that the concept of rapist ought to be eliminated rather than re-engineered, I will use Joshua Habgood-Coote’s work (2019; 2022) on conceptual abandonment as linguistic resistance.
 In this work, Habgood-Coote notes that "we ought also to be interested in taking away conceptual tools from bad political projects, and in kinds of conceptual engineering that facilitate resistance to linguistic (and non-linguistic) oppression"(2022, pp. 489-490).
 Following Habgood-Coote’s argument (2019, p.
 1034), I show that the concept of rapist is unnecessary, as it fails to add useful descriptive resources to our language, and is propaganda, since rapist is used to forward racist and oppressive stereotypes about sexualized violence, which uphold worrisome White supremacist and misogynistic ideology.

 Published Research

-• “'Do You Like That?': Demonstratives and unclarity in sexual communication,” Forthcoming in Analysis.
+“'Do you like that?'
+Demonstratives and unclarity in sexual communication,” https://doi.org/10.1093/analys/anae092, Analysis, July 2025.

 ABSTRACT: This paper argues that use of demonstratives is indispensable for effective sexual communication, as demonstratives like ‘this’ and ‘that’ can sidestep complexities around distinguishing and naming acts during sex.
 However, in light of the baked-in unclarity of demonstratives, advocating for their continued use in sexual contexts yields the uncomfortable result that sexual communication can never be fully explicit.
 This is a real concern for the study of sexual ethics and consent, and an important starting point for further investigation into linguistic limitations of sexual consent

-• “Non-Ideal Theory and Critical Prison Studies” Co-authored with Dr. Andrea Pitts,
+“Non-Ideal Theory and Critical Prison Studies” Co-authored with Dr. Andrea Pitts,

-In Hilkje Charlotte Hänel & Johanna M. Müller (eds.), The Routledge Handbook of Non-Ideal Theory, 2024, New York, NY: Routledge.
+In Hilkje Charlotte Hänel & Johanna M. Müller (eds.), The Routledge Handbook of Non-Ideal Theory, 2025, New York, NY: Routledge.

 ABSTRACT: This chapter explores approaches to critical prison studies through non-ideal methodologies, with an emphasis on the liberatory political potential for such research.
 It uses three approaches from a non-ideal perspective.
 The first section highlights the kinds of methodological practices that facilitate responsible critical prison scholarship, and we argue that such approaches largely begin from the experiential, existential, and phenomenological aspects of incarceration itself.
 Specifically, we discuss the methodological importance of prioritizing the first-person experiences of incarcerated peoples and their communities within critical prison scholarship.
 The second section surveys potential pedagogical practices that traverse barriers to the exploration and understanding of carceral experiences, including inside/outside curricula, letter-writing projects, art programming, and more general educational reforms that are proposed as potential sites for doing critical prison studies through a non-ideal lens as well.
 The third section then turns to what we describe as insurrectionist and abolitionist approaches to critical prison scholarship.
 We likewise explore the ways in which, as liberatory in their scope and content, insurrectionist and abolitionist approaches to critical prison studies operate on a different set of socio-political aims than the two previous methodologies explored.